Santa Cruz Island, Channel Island National Park, in Santa Barbara County, California, USA

 • Hike in a Torrey pine grove, one of only two on Earth, and enjoy a picnic lunch with sweeping views of the natural harbor

-• Delve into the natural wonders and curious history of Catalina Island, including a visit to Avalon—a haven for movie stars in Hollywood's golden era
+• Take in the colorful history and architecture of Avalon, a haven for movie stars in Hollywood’s golden era

 Los Angeles, California